maarten-pennings/6502/4ram/README.md

 But it is time to understand ... time.
 Timing of the 6502 and memories.

-Tw steps in this chapter
+Two steps in this chapter
  - [4.1.
 Timing](README.md#41-Timing) - Study timing
  - [4.2.
 Adding RAM](README.md#42-Adding-RAM) - Adding RAM to our system